Research has shown that we need a moderate level of stress to enable us to perform better.

 We can influence how life affects us because we do have control.

 While it is natural to consider the effects that certain outcomes have on our lives, we also need to ensure that we maintain our ability to be self-supportive by searching for a way to be uplifted and progressive.

 Let us remember that conflict can be the starting point of personal and professional growth.
 We can counteract unproductive thoughts and build a better vision of our future.

-When we realise how effective we can be at generating change we then become very selective around our thinking and the action we choose to take.
+When we realise how effective we can be at generating change, we become very selective about our thinking and the actions we choose to take.